 Jacana Camp's main area is a double-storey building which faces east.
 So while eating muffins and toast before our morning activity, we had a prime spot to watch the sunrise over the water (and admire our elephant visitor who happily munched his own breakfast at the end of the deck).

 Downstairs on the lower deck is the main lounge area with some comfortable sofas, a tea-and-coffee station, and polished wooden bar.
-Tucked away on a small landing about halfway up the stairs, there is a small library and sofa.
-The upper deck is the dining area, which is open-sided and thus offers even better views across the floodplains.
-A wooden walkway leads from the eating area to the fun 'loo with a view' which must be experienced during your stay!
+Tucked away on a small landing about halfway up the stairs you’ll find a small library and sofa.
+And the upper deck houses the open-sided dining area, which offers even better views across the floodplains.
+A wooden walkway leads from the eating area to the fun 'loo with a view', which must be experienced during your stay!

 Nestled off to the side of the main building is a small plunge pool with sunloungers and umbrellas.
 Behind the bar is an area with a central firepit, which is lit most evenings and is a popular spot for pre- and post- dinner drinks and animated discussions.
 There is also a small curio shop.

-Although there are six fairly spacious tented chalets at Jacana Camp, they accept a maximum of ten guests at any one time.
-(Thus, if four people occupy the family unit then one of the other rooms will be left empty.)
-Accessed by sandy paths, the tented chalets were rebuilt in February 2012.
-Constructed on wooden decks, each has a small balcony overlooking the scenic floodplains.
-Sliding doors open into the main bedroom area, where a large bed beneath a walk-in mosquito net and cooling ceiling fan makes the most of the view.
+Accessed along sandy paths, the five fairly spacious tented chalets at Jacana Camp are set up on wooden decks, each with a small balcony overlooking the scenic floodplains.
+Sliding doors open into the bedroom area, where a large bed beneath a walk-in mosquito net and cooling ceiling fan makes the most of the view.
 Bed linen and cushions are in muted tones.
-To one side are two comfortable chairs and to the other, a writing desk with camp information and a few magazines.
-At the back of the room are shelves and a hanging space, as well as a tea- and coffee-making station and an electronic safe.
-The room also has an assortment of international adaptors.
+A couple of comfortable chairs invite relaxation, and a writing desk plays host to camp information and a few magazines.
+The practical stuff is tucked away at the back: shelves and hanging space, a tea- and coffee-making station, an electronic safe, and an assortment of international adaptors.

 Another sliding door at the back leads to the open-plan, en-suite bathroom.
-Ceramic double basins are set into a wooden surface beneath an interestingly designed metal-framed mirror.
+Ceramic double basins are set into a wooden surface beneath an unusual metal-framed mirror.
 Separated to some extent by head-height wooden poles are the indoor shower and flushing loo.
-Outside, leading off the veranda, is a double outdoor shower with stunning views!
+But for stunning views, head for the outside shower, leading off the veranda.

 We're always impressed by the rich birdlife that can be viewed from an armchair on our balcony or the lounge at Jacana, and of course during activities.
 Species we've spotted include wattled crane, slaty egret, saddle-billed stork and rufus-bellied heron.
 Birding enthusiasts should keep an eye out for Pel's fishing owl, which are known to nest on a nearby island.
-On our last trip in April 2013 we were lucky enough to spot two in the same tree.
-Red lechwe are also frequent visitors to the floodplains surrounding the camp.
+On our last trip in September 2017 we only had time to pop in to look around the camp, but on a previous visit we were lucky enough to spot two of these riverine specialists in the same tree.

 On activities at Jacana, we've found the guiding to be of a generally high standard.
 On one visit, water levels were high and we chose to go out in the motorboat for the morning and try our hand at fishing (much to the delight of our guide!).
 It was incredibly relaxing and we spent a wonderful few hours birding and learning to fish.
 Jacana also offers mokoro trips.

-Day game drives are usually offered in the Jao area when the waters have receded, generally from around September until about April.
-On a previous visit our team saw a couple of lions and also a leopard, but more common sightings are antelope and elephant.
-So don't visit Jacana expecting abundant big game.
-Rather, visit for the opportunity to immerse yourself in a true water-based Delta experience.
+Daylight game drives are usually offered in the Jao area when the waters have receded, generally from around September until about April.
+This said, the transfer is long so Jacana should be considered a primarily a water-based camp.
+Despite the occasional visit from hippo and elephant and frequent red lechwe sightings don't come here expecting abundant big game.
+Rather, enjoy the opportunity to immerse yourself in a true water-based Delta experience.

 Note that even when game drives are offered, night drives are not generally an option because it's usually necessary to boat into camp, and they won't run the boats at night for safety reasons.